UX design for beginners: basics, examples and first steps

 Accessibility means that your product can also be used by people with disabilities: visually impaired people who use screen readers, deaf people who depend on subtitles, people with motor disabilities who can’t click precisely.

-Accessibility helps everyone: Subtitles are also helpful for listeners in loud ambient noises, large buttons are more pleasant to hit on smartphones, high contrasts make texts easier to read in sunlight.
+Accessibility helps everyone: subtitles are also helpful for people with normal hearing in loud environments, large buttons are more pleasant to tap on smartphones, and high contrast makes text easier to read in sunlight.

-Microsoft has with its Inclusive Design Toolkit shown: Barrier-free design means planning for the diversity of users right from the start without compromising on quality.
+Microsoft has shown with its Inclusive Design Toolkit that barrier-free design means planning for the diversity of users right from the start, without compromising on quality.

 Iteratively test and improve UX design

 UX design is never finished and evolves with your users.
 The best UX work happens after launch.
-Then you'll see how real users use your product in everyday life.
+Then you see how real users use your product in everyday life.
 They do things you never expected.
-They have issues that didn't show up in your tests.
+They encounter problems that didn’t show up in your tests.

-Spotify has changed its app several times since 2008.
-Not because the old version was bad, but because user habits are changing.
-New features are being added and new devices are being created.
+Spotify has changed its app many times since 2008.
+Not because the old version was bad, but because user habits change.
+New features are added and new devices emerge.
 What was optimal five years ago may be out of date today.

 Examples of successful UX designs

-Marketade's UX analysis showed a disastrous findability rate of just 4 out of 10 points.
-Customers wandered through a category structure that no one but internal employees understood.
-A typical problem: Anyone looking for a bending machine for 6 mm sheet metal did not know whether to look under “manual bending machines”, “workshop equipment” or “sheet metal processing”.
+Marketade’s UX analysis revealed a disastrous findability rate of just 4 out of 10 points.
+Customers wandered through a category structure that no one but internal staff understood.
+A typical problem: anyone looking for a bending machine for 6 mm sheet metal didn’t know whether to look under “manual bending machines”, “workshop equipment” or “sheet metal processing”.

 The result: 85% improvement in findability metrics.
 Customers can now find what they need in seconds.
-Sales can focus on complex advice instead of telephone search tools.
+Sales can focus on complex consulting instead of acting as a telephone search service.

-Spotify had a paradox in 2015:30 million songs in the catalog, but users always listened to the same music.
-The problem wasn't choosing, but discovering new content.
+Spotify had a paradox in 2015: 30 million songs in the catalogue, but users always listened to the same music.
+The problem wasn’t the selection, but the discovery of new content.

-UX research showed: Users wanted new music, but only music that suited their taste.
-Existing recommendation features still worked poorly and too generically, too imprecise and too boring.
+UX research showed: users wanted new music, but only music that matched their taste.
+Existing recommendation features still worked poorly — too generic, too imprecise and too boring.

-Spotify's solution was Discover Weekly: A personalized playlist with 30 new songs every Monday.
+Spotify’s solution was Discover Weekly: a personalised playlist with 30 new songs every Monday.
 The system combines three AI approaches:

-- Collaborative filtering (what do similar users hear)
+- Collaborative filtering (what do similar users listen to)

 - Audio analysis (how do the songs sound).

 The result: 40 million people listen to their Discover Weekly playlist every week.
-5 billion songs were discovered via the feature.
-Spotify went from a music library to a discovery tool, which massively increased user engagement.
+5 billion songs have been discovered via the feature.
+Spotify went from a music library to a discovery tool, massively increasing user engagement.

-UX Design Example 3: Retail Transformation at Nikes
+UX design example 3: Retail transformation at Nike

-Nike identified a problem in 2010: The young target group (15-25 years) was no longer responding to traditional TV advertising.
-This group bought 20% more than others, but went digital.
+Nike identified a problem in 2010: the young target group (15–25 years) was no longer responding to traditional TV advertising.
+This group bought 20% more than others, but was active digitally.

 The UX strategy was drastic: 40% less TV budget, but more investment in digital touchpoints.
-Nike built an ecosystem of apps (Nike+, SNKRS), personalized experiences, and other online services.
+Nike built an ecosystem of apps (Nike+, SNKRS), personalised experiences and other online services.

-Nike+ was the breakthrough: A platform that tracks training, shows training progress and allows you to share these figures with others.
+Nike+ was the breakthrough: a platform that tracks training, shows progress and allows you to share these figures with others.
 Instead of just selling shoes, Nike became a fitness partner.
-The collected data was used for product development and personalized recommendations.
+The data collected fed into product development and personalised recommendations.

 The result: 82% increase in online sales between 2019 and 2022.
 Over 200 million digital touchpoints daily.
-Nike changed from a product manufacturer to a lifestyle platform and the business figures reflect this success.
+Nike transformed from a product manufacturer into a lifestyle platform, and the business figures reflect this success.

-Tip: If you want to develop an app yourself, you can find our complete guide from idea to store.
+Tip: If you want to develop an app yourself, you can find our complete guide from idea to store here.

 Why is UX design so important for companies?

-The positive impact of UX design can be huge for companies.
-Forrester Research shows an average 100:1 ROI for UX investments, in other words: Every dollar spent on UX design pays off by a factor of one hundred.
-Companies like McAfee reduced support costs by 90%, and design-focused companies are growing 32% faster, according to McKinsey.
+The positive impact of UX design can be enormous for companies.
+Forrester Research shows an average 100:1 ROI for UX investments — in other words, every dollar spent on UX design pays off by a factor of one hundred.
+Companies like McAfee reduced support costs by 90%, and design-focused companies are growing 32% faster according to McKinsey.
 UX design is therefore one of the most profitable business investments.

 But why is UX so profitable?
 Because it solves multiple business problems at once.
-A better UX:
+Better UX:

 - increases conversion rates